YouTube SEO from Basic to Advanced: How to Optimize Your Videos

 Include a Clear Call-To-Action (CTA)

-Many great videos’ effect and engagement end when the video does.
+Many great videos’ impact and engagement end when the video does.
 Don’t let that be the case.

 Offer viewers clear next steps so that they can: